Streaming ingestion - Amazon Redshift

 Error records

-In each case where a record can't be ingested to Redshift because the size of the data exceeds the maximum size, that record is skipped.
+In each case where a record can't be ingested to Redshift because the size of the data exceeds the maximum , that record is skipped.
 Materialized view refresh still succeeds, in this case, and a segment of each error record is written to the SYS_STREAM_SCAN_ERRORS system table.
 Errors that result from business logic, such as an error in a calculation or an error resulting from a type conversion, are not skipped.
-Test the logic carefully, before you add logic to your materialized view definition, to avoid these.
+Test the logic carefully before you add it to your materialized view definition.